aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 ### Image statistics

-{func}`.compute_stats` computes per-image and per-channel statistics (mean, standard deviation, entropy, sharpness, and others), with {class}`.ImageStats` flags controlling which statistics are calculated.
+{func}`.compute_stats` computes statistics (mean, standard deviation, entropy, sharpness, and others) for whole images, for bounding boxes, and — with `channels=` — for named groups of bands, with {class}`.ImageStats` flags controlling which statistics are calculated.
 These are diagnostic inputs to outlier detection and dataset characterization rather than pass/fail outputs on their own.